 Thank you all for the amazing book recommendations – I have a lot more reading to do now!
 Please feel free to continue sharing your recommendations, although realize the giveaway has ended.

 P.S.
 I just finished reading The One-Page Financial Plan by Carl Richards.
-I’m excited because I’ll be interviewing Carl for the blog, so look for that soon!
+I’m excited because I’ll be interviewing Carl, so look for that post soon!